 Staff have been overwhelmed with excitement and gratitude at what this means for their teaching and for their pupils’ education.

-We’ve also ordered OUP’s WAG and AWEH! phonics reading schemes.
+We’ve also purchased OUP’s WAG and AWEH! phonics reading schemes.
 These are special schemes for African children with English as their first additional language.
 They were finally delivered at the start of the current covid closure – so staff are currently being trained in using them.

-We’ve also been able to buy 100 ‘afro-centric’ books from ‘New Africa Press’ and Longmans’ ‘Junior African Writers Series’ for our library, and our pupils have been mesmerised by holding and reading books which reflect their own culture.
+We’ve also been able to buy 200 ‘afro-centric’ books from ‘New Africa Press’ and Longmans’ ‘Junior African Writers Series’ for our library, and our pupils have been mesmerised by holding and reading books which reflect their own culture.

 Back in 2018, we installed modern toilet facilities for our secondary girls.
-However, all our primary children and secondary boys are still using elderly, primitive squat-toilets and latrines which are in an unacceptably poor and dilapidated condition (and are far too few for our current pupil numbers).
+However, all our primary children and secondary boys are still using elderly, primitive squat-toilets and latrines which are unacceptably poor and dilapidated (and far too few for our current pupil numbers).

 Our main goal for 2021 is to build hygienic, sustainable toilets for all our children which will last the school at least 40 years.